MartinAlejandroOviedo/odin4gui/README.md

 Another way to run it is by granting permission in the terminal and executing with `sudo`.

+## Notice

+> [!CAUTION]

+> This tool is new and may have errors or bugs, so please don't blame me if there are any errors.
+If you find anything, feel free to submit an issue; it would be very helpful.

 ## Sources

 Engine — [odin4 by Adrilaw](https://github.com/Adrilaw/OdinV4)